Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Discussion and outlook

 The generative ML approach described in this paper is inherently analysis-specific, meaning that each analysis would require a dedicated training setup.
-As a demonstrator for this paper, a number of different state-of-the-art normalizing flow architectures with different parameters and number of training examples were implemented.
-The procedures were not fine-tuned for specific analysis and/or MC dataset to preserve generality, but could potentially achieve even better performance with further optimization of hyper-parameters in Appendix \ref{app: hyper}, as done, e.g. in Refs. \cite{hashemi2019lhc,butter2021generative}.
-The implemented models were trained on the LHC-specific dataset (beyond the Standard model Higgs boson decay) with $\mathcal{O}(10)$ observables.
-Both coupling layer models and autoregressive models were considered with different transformation functions (Gaussian and rational quadratic splines) as discussed in section \ref{sec: methods}.
-All of the models were capable of learning complicated high-dimensional distributions to some degree of accuracy, with autoregressive models having an advantage at the cost of somewhat longer sampling times, which does not pose a problem since our distributions are relatively low-dimensional and the absolute speed-ups are impressive in all cases, i.e. orders of magnitude lower with respect to the standard MC generation procedures used at the LHC.
+As a demonstrator for this paper, a number of different state-of-the-art generative architectures with different parameters were implemented.
+The procedures were not fine-tuned for specific analysis and/or MC dataset to preserve generality, but could potentially achieve even better performance with further optimization of hyper-parameters in Appendix \ref{app: hyper}.
+The implemented models were trained on the LHC-specific HIGGS dataset (beyond the Standard model Higgs boson decay and corresponding backgrounds) with $\mathcal{O}(10)$ observables.
+Both coupling layer models and autoregressive models were considered as discussed in Section \ref{sec: methods}.
+All of the models were capable of learning complicated high-dimensional distributions to some degree of accuracy, with autoregressive models having an advantage at the cost of somewhat longer sampling times, which does not pose a problem since our distributions are relatively low-dimensional and the absolute speed-ups are impressive in all cases, i.e. orders of magnitude better with respect to the standard MC generation procedures used at the LHC.